BenWiederhake/briar-rose/README.md

 Because it's the main protagonist of the story Sleeping Beauty.
 I do recognize that it might have been more appropriate to use the names of the witch and the prince, and combine them somehow.

+Other good names would have been partial-suspend (because it's like suspend for only some of the programs), and heisenberg-desktop (because the desktop is only there when you observe it).

 Fork it, rename it, it's MIT licensed after all.

 ## License